moefh/eessh/README.md

   lot of servers I've seen don't support some of those either (and no one seems to support `3des-cbc` anymore).

+- Password user authentication.

 Planned:

-- User authentication: at least `password` since it's so easy, but `publickey` would be nice (and the RFC requires it).

 - Channels:
   - basic framework for channels: multiple channels, handle window sizes, etc.
-  - "`session`" channel for interactive ssh
+  - `session` channel for interactive ssh

+- Re-keying

+- Public Key user authentication.